venam/blog/_posts/2016-09-15-september-2016-projects.markdown

 that others can also pinpoint the important aspects of the topic.

 I'm trying hard to achieve this.
-It's true that I'm the administering forums related to Unix but that doesn't mean I'm the most knowledgeable person.
+It's true that I'm administering forums related to Unix but that doesn't mean I'm the most knowledgeable person.
 I want to transmit clear ideas and avoid confusions that the listeners might have.